benhj/knoxcrypt/README.md

 that can be mounted to a user-specified mount-point.
 Rather than encrypting each file entry individually, the whole image is transformed using a variant of the XTEA algorithm.
 TeaSafe also incorporates an experimental
-'coffee mode' in which a 'hidden partition' can be specified at the time of image creation.
+'coffee mode' in which a 'sub-volume' can be specified at the time of image creation.
 At the time of mounting, the user can choose to mount this rather than the default root folder.